cbarkinozer/Java/Spring/Spring.md

 o	Dependencies required for the project.
 o	Language and its version.
 o	Project Metadata like name, packaging (Jar or War), package name etc.

+**application.properties**: In the resources file there is a file called application.properties for setting application's properties.
+You can set application.title, application.version and server.port inside this file.
+Logging.level.org.springframework = debug gives more logs on higher log level(info is default).
+By doing that we can see what spring is doing at the background in detail.
+Spring.datasource url, driverclassname,username,password etc. values can be given for databse configuration.
+Also in the resources file, you can create a banner.txt file and add a custom text banner that will be shown when the spring boot application starts.

 ### **Spring Annotations**
 **@Component**: Configures the Bean classes.
 ```java